Margells

 Map & local info

 Margells stands on the end of a row of old and pleasant cottages in a village that stretches down a picturesque valley towards the sea.
+Take a long walk and enjoy the beautiful scenery with a stop off for lunch at Branscombe Old Bakery

-The Church of St Winifred is particularly significant for it's Norman tower, and is thought to date back to circa 995!
+The Church of St Winifred is particularly significant for its Norman tower, and is thought to date back to circa 995!
+Branscombe Vale Brewery has handcrafted real ales and cider on offer.

 The annual Ottery St Mary Tar Barrels every October is well worth a visit, but be warned it's not for the faint hearted!
-The town holds interest at other times of the year; birthplace of Samuel Taylor Coleridge and home to Exeter Cathedral's "mini replica" parish church.
+The town holds interest at other times of the year; birthplace of Samuel Taylor Coleridge and home to Exeter Cathedral's 'mini replica' parish church.

 Budleigh Salterton is a friendly and relaxed seaside town just 30 minutes drive from Branscombe.
 Budleigh Salterton Literary Festival every September has talks, readings, workshops and conversations with prize-winning and critically acclaimed authors.